bradsjm/broadcastify-calls/API.md

 - `AudioConsumer` subscribes to the `LiveCallEnvelope` queue and downloads each call audio asset once from Broadcastify’s calls CDN.
 The provider typically serves AAC in MP4/M4A (extension `m4a`).
 - An `AudioPayloadEvent` (usually a single final payload) is emitted with the response body and the server’s `Content-Type` header.
 - Optional post-processing is controlled via `AudioProcessingConfig`.
-When enabled, payloads pass through an `AudioProcessor` implementation (currently the no-op `NullAudioProcessor`, with PyAV trimming to follow) before publication.
+When enabled, payloads pass through an `AudioProcessor` implementation (PyAV-backed silence trimming when the `audio-processing` extra is installed, otherwise the no-op `NullAudioProcessor`) before publication.
+The client logs a warning when configuration requests trimming but PyAV is unavailable.
 - Chunks are published on `calls.audio.raw` and per-call channels `calls.audio.raw.{callId}` for downstream consumers (transcription, storage, analytics).

 #### Event Topics & Ordering